PawelHaracz/labraboard/README.md

-# labraboard
+# Labraboard: The Intelligent IaC Management Platform

 ![Labraboard](.img/logo.png)
 ## About Labraboard

-Labraboard is a state-aware Infrastructure as Code (IaC) platform that focuses on managing Terraform.
-It is designed to streamline the process of running plans and applying infrastructure changes.
+Labraboard is a state-aware Infrastructure as Code (IaC) platform specifically designed to manage Terraform configurations with ease and efficiency.
+Inspired by the Labrador, a versatile and intelligent working dog known for its roles as a guide, rescuer, and retriever, Labraboard embodies these qualities by becoming an indispensable tool in your infrastructure management toolkit.

-The platform provides a robust set of features including InMemory storage, HTTP backend, PostgreSQL backend, Redis queue, and more.
-It also supports handling locks on the state, destroying, and overriding the backend.

-Labraboard is equipped with a custom environment and variables for Terraform, OpenTofu, making it a versatile tool for managing and deploying infrastructure.
-It also offers an HTTP backend where the state is kept, and during the running plan or apply, the backend configuration is added automatically by overriding the backend.

-Future enhancements include project CRUD, time lease for the state, integration with Git, user configuration, web interface, and more.

-With Labraboard, you can efficiently manage your infrastructure and streamline your IaC processes.
+## Key Features

+* State Management: Efficiently handle Terraform states with support for InMemory storage, HTTP backend, PostgreSQL backend, and Redis queue.
+* Lock Handling: Robust mechanisms to handle state locks, ensuring smooth and safe infrastructure updates.
+* Custom Environment and Variables: Tailor your Terraform and OpenTofu environments with custom configurations for seamless deployments.
+* Dynamic Backend Configuration: Automatically override backend configurations during plan or apply operations, simplifying the setup process.
+* Project Operations: Manage projects with create, read, update, and delete functionalities, including the ability to specify Git references, set default values, and configure other essential parameters.
+* Time Lease for State: Implement time-based leases to manage state longevity.
+* User Configuration: Customize user settings and preferences.

+## Why Labraboard?
+Terraform is a powerful tool for managing infrastructure, but handling governance and surrounding processes can be challenging.
+Labraboard addresses these challenges, making it easier to run plans and apply infrastructure changes efficiently.
+With Labraboard, you can focus on building and deploying your infrastructure without worrying about the complexities of governance.

+Labraboard - inspired by the intelligence and versatility of a Labrador, is here to be your guide in the world of infrastructure management.

 ## Starting point